Dwight, Illinois: June 2026 tornado

+On June 11, 2026, an EF-1 tornado touch down near Rowe, the tornado would travel through central Livingston County.
+The tornado would cross Interstate 55, then it would strike the town Odell.
+After striking Odell it would travel east of Dwight crossing Illinois Route 17.
+Finally, the tornado would strike Blair ending northeast of the community.
+The tornado would cause EF0 to EF1 damage through out it's journey with max winds of 110 mph (177 km/h.)

 Geography

 Dwight is located in northeastern Livingston County.
 It extends north into southern Grundy County to include the commercial area near the northern exit with Interstate 55.
 I-55 leads northeast 77 mi to Chicago and southwest 58 mi to Bloomington.
 Illinois Route 17 passes through the center of Dwight as Mazon Avenue, leading east 30 mi to Kankakee and west 34 mi to Wenona.
 Illinois Route 47 (Union Street) passes through the east side of Dwight, leading north 18 mi to Morris and south 44 mi to Gibson City.

 According to the 2021 census gazetteer files, Dwight has a total area of 3.31 sqmi, of which 3.30 sqmi (or 99.70%) is land and 0.01 sqmi (or 0.30%) is water.